Mandy Moore ‘Hurt’ That Ex-Boyfriend Wilmer Valderrama Claims He Took Her Virginity

 The This is Us star explained that she met Valderrama during a photo shoot for a teen magazine when she was just 15 and he was 19.
 At the time, Moore commented, she had “never French-kissed a boy.
 “He was like my first, real, true boyfriend,” said the actress.

 According to People, when Moore learned of Valderrama’s comments, she called him to try and understand why he would make such a disparaging comment about her and their relationship.

 “I remember at the moment, he like tried to explain it away that sort of he did get caught up and he maybe insinuated more than actually like outright said it.
-I was like, ‘No, you outright said it,’ ” she shared.
+I was like, ‘No, you outright said it,'” she shared.

 “I was like, ‘Why would you ever talk about that to anybody?
 And lie about it, first of all?’ ” she continued of the 2005 statement by the actor which she felt the need to address during her Stern show appearance.